Tony-Xiayi-Ding/Tony-Xiayi-Ding.github.io/_posts/2022-12-24-diabetes-readmission.md

 **FYI:**

-  -The manuscript for this project can be accessed through this [link](/assets/pdf/Diabetes_Readmission_Prediction.pdf).
+- The manuscript for this project can be accessed through this [link](/assets/pdf/Diabetes_Readmission_Prediction.pdf).

-  -You can also click this [link](https://colab.research.google.com/drive/1MZb4R1nWX-qvdsH-_v-HjSxYEhjN6Yxx?usp=sharing) to access this project's Colab Notebook.
+- You can also click this [link](https://colab.research.google.com/drive/1MZb4R1nWX-qvdsH-_v-HjSxYEhjN6Yxx?usp=sharing) to access this project's Colab Notebook.